pedohorse/lifeblood/docs/source/nodes/core/parent_children_waiter.rst

 Parent-Children Waiter
 ======================

-Core task synchronization node.  # TODO: link to core split concept
+Core task synchronization node.

+Tasks' :ref:`parent-children hierarchy<task_parent_hierarchy>` is a core concept of Lifeblood.

 Tasks coming from input 1 are treated as parents, tasks coming from input 2 are treated as children.